We’re supporting research, development and innovation that has economic, social, environmental and health impacts across the UK.

 - involving local organisations and devolved administrations in our decision-making

-- funding projects that have local impacts across the UK, including through the Strength in Places Fund.
+- funding projects that have local impacts across the UK, such as through the Strength in Places Fund and Local Acceleration Fund

 Our impact across the UK

 In the places where they happen, the activities we fund help to:

 - create high-value jobs

 - attract extra investment.

 These are a few examples of our impacts across the UK.